Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 As you can see, the performance is at 100%, which is pretty good if you ask me!

 ## Final review of Fresh
-This framework provides some cool concepts that are definetely interesting and aim to solve some of the performance issues other frameworks have but it lacks in other aspects:
+This framework provides some cool concepts that are definitely interesting and aim to solve some of the performance issues other frameworks have but it lacks in other aspects:

 - **Poor documentation**: I know it's a very new framework and therefore we should not expect it to have as much of a documentation and community guidance as other more popular frameworks but the official documentation lacks information in several aspects, making the developer search by itself or just randomly trying out things without any knowledge of the outcome.
-- **Reuse of components**: I'm sure there must be a way to do this but, sometimes we want to have a template loaded for everypage which can contain things like a *navbar* or *footer* but **Fresh** does not provide us this and, if it does, is very well hidden and, again, not documented.
+- **Reuse of components**: I'm sure there must be a way to do this but, sometimes we want to have a template loaded for every page which can contain things like a *navbar* or *footer* but **Fresh** does not provide us this and, if it does, is very well hidden and, again, not documented.
-- **Deno modules**: some people might hate me for this but **Deno** modules are definetely not as strong, at the moment, as **Node.js** ones which makes it harder to develop a web applications with them.
+- **Deno modules**: some people might hate me for this but **Deno** modules are definitely not as strong, at the moment, as **Node.js** ones which makes it harder to develop a web applications with them.
 - **Styles**: not being able to import a stylesheet is a big downside.
 I had to go through some search before I could figure out how to actually do this an, even so, I don't think I'm doing a really good job with it but, *hey!*, it works!
 - **Page Refresh**: because it compiles your code into pure HTML, it also means your pages must reload when switching url.
 Although one-page web applications are slower in terms of performance, the flow it provides afterwards is *refreshing*.

-Overall, **Fresh framework** has a long way to go in order to fight against more popular full-stack frameworks and definetely needs some improvements in the above issues or, at least, give us the documentation to know how to surpass them!
+Overall, **Fresh framework** has a long way to go in order to fight against more popular full-stack frameworks and definitely needs some improvements in the above issues or, at least, give us the documentation to know how to surpass them!

 1. Would I use it to build big web applications? - **No**
 2. Is it easy to pick-up? - **Yes**